tensorflow/tensorflow/tensorflow/contrib/bigtable/README.md

 ## Sample Use

-There are three main reading styles supported by the `BigTable` class:
+There are three main reading styles supported by the `BigtableTable` class:

  1. **Reading keys**: Read only the row keys in a table.
 Keys are returned in sorted order from the table.
 Most key reading operations retrieve all keys